 The EU MDR covers all items sold within the EU, but this does not mean that only EU member states need to fulfil the requirements.
 All manufacturers that wish to sell their product in the EU need to ensure that they satisfy the EU MDR requirements, or they may see their products removed from sale.

 Equally, manufacturers who are registered according to the EU MDR should focus future attentions on ensuring compliance in different parts of the world where additional legislation may be a factor.
-At present, the US, China, India, and South Korea are in the process of passing legislation on the identification of medical devices and drugs, with further discussions currently in progress in Australia, Brazil, Canada, Colombia, Japan, New Zealand, Russia, Saudi Arabia, Singapore, and Turkey.
+At present, the US have their legislation.
+China, Switzerland, Egypt, Australia, Saudi Arabia and Brazil are in the process of passing legislation on the identification of medical devices, with further discussions currently in progress in Colombia, Japan, Singapore, and UK.